 I needed to eat.

 Food is a real pain at the moment.
-I eat a healthy diet by necessity, so burger and fries was out, and while a busy restaurant is generally a sign of a good one, I was not in the mood for noise, people or confined spaces.
+I eat a healthy diet by necessity, so burger and fries were out, and while a busy restaurant is generally a sign of a good one, I was not in the mood for noise, people, or confined spaces.

 Food talk boring?
 It may seem insignificant to you, but to me, at that moment, this small and mundane achievement felt huge.

 Daylight felt SO much better, and the gentle rumble of the subway as I lay in bed (the subway runs much closer to the surface than in London) and the telltale noises of New York (sirens, horns, I’m not even sure, I just know there’s no mistaking the noise).

 Getting out of bed was easy, I had an adventure to get on with!